(8 votes, average: 4.75 out of 5)

 Let me provide an example of how a pair of public and private keys might be used to encrypt messages:

-This is how the combination of a public key and private key encryption works.
+This is how combining a public key and private key encryption works.
 Now that we know they work, let us see how this combination benefits the security of data on the internet.

-People use public and private keys in public key cryptography, a method of secure communication that allows them to exchange messages without needing to agree on a shared secret key in advance.
+People use public and private keys in public key cryptography, a secure communication method that allows them to exchange messages without agreeing on a shared secret key in advance.
 The benefits of pair of public and private keys include the following:

 The pair of public and private keys helps to protect communication by allowing people to encrypt messages with a public key and decrypt them only with the parallel private key.
 This means that only the private key owner can decrypt the message, providing a high level of security.